Validation Reference

 api-spec:

-# Options specified at this level will apply to all requests except those with an embedded options block.
+# options (optional): Options specified at this level will apply to all requests except those with an embedded options block.

 options:

-# Timeout configures the request timeout.
+# timeout (optional, default 30s): configures the request timeout.
 The default timeout is 30 seconds (30s).
 The timeout string is a number followed by a unit suffix (ms, s, m, h, d), such as 30s or 1m.

 timeout: 30s

-# Proxy specifies a proxy server for all requests.
+# proxy (optional): Specifies a proxy server for all requests.

 proxy: "https://my.proxy"

-# Headers is a map of key value pairs to send with all requests.
+# headers (optional): a map of key value pairs to send with all requests.

 headers: